 Predation, Seigneurial Tenure and Development in French Colonial America (submitted to International Review of Law & Economics).

-Monopsony and Industrial Development in Nineteenth Century Quebec: The Impact of Seigneurial Tenure (with Vadim Kufenko and Alex Arsenault Morin, accepted for presentation at Public Choice Society 2017 and presented at the Canadian Economics Association 2016 – it is currently being merged with an earlier paper – Living Standards in Lower Canada, 1831 ).
+Monopsony and Industrial Development in Nineteenth Century Quebec: The Impact of Seigneurial Tenure (with Vadim Kufenko and Alex Arsenault Morin, accepted for presentation at Economic and Business History Society 2018 and presented at the Canadian Economics Association 2016 and Public Choice Society 2017 – it is currently being merged with an earlier paper – Living Standards in Lower Canada, 1831 ).

 The Wild Card: Colonial Paper Money in French North America, 1685 to 1719 (with Mathieu Bédard).

 Trends and Levels of Income Inequality in Wisconsin, 1919-1941 : The Effect of Using Different Data Sources (with Philip W. Magness – currently in reorganization to increase the number of states used).

 Infant Mortality and the Role of Seigneurial Tenure in Canada East, 1851 (with Alex Arsenault and Vadim Kufenko – presented at HEC Montreal, November 2015, presently in reorganization to develop a Regression Discontinuity).